mendix/docs/content/partners/siemens/mindsphere.md

 {{% todo %}}[Add link to authenticator module]{{% /todo %}}

-1. You can purchase the MindSphere App Service and use the [IoT Authenticator Module](https://example.com) to authenticate your REST calls to MindSphere.
+1. You can purchase the MindSphere App Service and use the [IIoT Authenticator Module](https://example.com) to authenticate your REST calls to MindSphere.
 See [MindSphere App Service](#app-service), below, for more information.
 2. You can utilize the full power of MindSphere and deploy your apps to the MindSphere platform and have them appear in the  MindSphere Developer Cockpit.
 See [Full MindSphere Integration](#integration), below, for more information.

 ## 2 MindSphere App Service{#app-service}